About

 • Ensure members are well informed and knowledgeable about the operational procedures of the strategic plans and professional projects being implemented in the tourism and hospitality industry;

-• Provide career support and opportunities for students, graduates and the current workforce;
+• Provide career support and opportunities for students, graduates, and the current workforce;

 • Deal with complaints against professionals and implement disciplinary procedures;

-• Expand and form branches within and or outside the Republic of Kenya for the
+• Expand and form branches within and or outside Kenya for the furtherance of its aims and objectives;

 How can we assist?